coreylynch/vgg-19-feature-extractor/README.md

 ![](https://github.com/coreylynch/vgg-19-feature-extractor/blob/master/resources/multimodalEmbed.png)

+Yep that's a multimodal vector describing a blue car minus the multimodal vector for the word "blue", plus the vector for "red" resulting in a vector that is [near images of red cars](https://media.giphy.com/media/EldfH1VJdbrwY/giphy.gif).

 ### When should I use these features?
 Take advice from [here](http://cs231n.github.io/transfer-learning/#tf) (actually go read the entire course, it's amazing).